 4 stages of dogs’ heat

-- Proestrus: This is the start of the heat cycle when dogs are getting ready to mate.
-You’ll notice your pup will experience some aggressive behavior towards other dogs and clinginess.
-It’s the beginning of the vaginal discharge.
+Proestrus: This is the start of the heat cycle, when dogs are getting ready to mate.
+You’ll notice your pup will experience some aggressive behavior towards other dogs and some clinginess towards her owners.
+Also, it is the beginning of the vaginal discharge.
+You might also notice some appetite changes (increase or decrease), and tail tucking between her legs.
+This stage will last an average of 9 days, but it can vary between 5 and 17 days approximately.